Offered On-Campus

 Maranatha’s Teacher Education Program is designed to qualify successful graduates for a teaching license from the Wisconsin Department of Public Instruction.
 Because Wisconsin maintains standards among the highest in the nation, its license is accepted for reciprocity in most states (check with your state for reciprocity policies).
 When students graduate from one of the School of Education programs, they may apply for licensure in Wisconsin or in another state.
 Our Teacher Education Program also satisfies the licensure requirements of the American Association of Christian Schools and the Association of Christian Schools International.

 Maranatha’s Business Department also has an accounting program that contains all the curricular requirements necessary to sit for the CPA examination in a student’s chosen state.
-Unlike teacher education, the Business Department does not directly certify completion, but each state uses the transcripts of the regionally accredited institution and applies individual state requirements related to work experience to qualify students to sit for the rigorous CPA exam.
+Unlike teacher education, the Business Department does not directly certify completion, but each state uses the transcripts of the institutionally accredited institution and applies individual state requirements related to work experience to qualify students to sit for the rigorous CPA exam.
 Maranatha has had the accounting major since 2009 and rejoices in the success of its graduates.

-Regional accreditation is an essential prerequisite at Maranatha to offering both the Teacher Certification and CPA options for its graduates.
+Institutional accreditation is an essential prerequisite at Maranatha to offering both the Teacher Certification and CPA options for its graduates.

 No Accreditation